Andrew-EKrause/Andrew-EKrause/README.md

 [![StackOverflow](https://img.shields.io/badge/-StackOverflow-informational?style=flat-square&logo=stackoverflow&logoColor=orange&colorB=616161&labelColor=black)](https://meta.stackoverflow.com/users/20171010/andrew-krause)
 [![GitHub](https://img.shields.io/badge/-GitHub-informational?style=flat-square&logo=github&logoColor=white&colorB=616161&labelColor=black)](https://github.com/Andrew-EKrause?tab=repositories)

-My name is Andrew Krause, and I am a Computer Science student at the Univeristy of Wisconsin - La Crosse, Wisconsin, USA.
-I recently completed a Software Development internship with Kwik Trip Inc this past summer of 2022.
-In my internship, I utilized technologies such as ASP.NET Core Blazor and Telerik.
-I am looking forward to more job opportunities upon graduating from college!
-I am expecting to graduate in December of 2022.
+My name is Andrew Krause, and I am a Software Developer who recently graduated with my bachelor's degree from the Univeristy of Wisconsin - La Crosse, Wisconsin, USA.
+I currently work as a Software Developer 1 for Kwik Trip, Inc. [See more on Kwik Trip here](https://www.kwiktrip.com/).
+In my occupation, I utilize technologies such as ASP.NET Core Blazor and Telerik.
+I am looking forward to building my career with Kwik Trip and exploring all the opportunities they offer!
+I am also looking into freelance web development as a side-hustle.

-Besides my academic work, I enjoy working on improving my web development skills by creating my own projects and hosting them online.
+Besides my occupational work, I enjoy working on improving my web development skills by creating my own projects and hosting them online.
 For future projects, I am planning on creating a simple game using Unity as well as making a mobile application.

 My main areas of interest in Computer Science include: Web development, cybersecurity, and game design.
 Feel free to check out my repos!
 I have different repositories that implement a variety of concepts in Computer Science such as simple games, data structures, and web applications.